 Good luck trying to keep the most ubiquitous substance on the planet out of your boots.
 Seriously, if you become the first person in the history of humanity to accomplish this we'll save you a spot to park your plane right next to Bill Gates'.
 Even if you don't get wet from the outside, don't worry, your sweaty feet have got you covered from the inside.
 Though the human race has made mighty strides in the pursuit of absolutely waterproof and completely breathable clothing materials, the reality is that we've only managed a very high standard of water resistance.
 However, there were two models that we tested that came close.
 The eVent fabric used by Rab in our Editors' Choice winner, the Latok Alpine, sets a new standard for performance.
 Like a mini hardshell jacket for your feet, the Rab Latok Alpine sheds water like a champ.
 The Outdoor Research Crocodile gaiter uses a three-layer Gore-Tex upper and a 1000D foot panel and is even more water resistant, but it does lacks breathability, which on warmer days will contribute to moisture build up on the inside.
 Staying dry in the mountains is critical, and it might mean either ditching the gaiters on a warm day or at a minimum going with a lighter and less durable one that will let your feet breathe.

 When it came to the lighter hiking models, we were still impressed with the water shedding ability of the Outdoor Research Wrapid.
 Both these models will keep your boots dry during a wet bushwack, or add extra protection on a snowshoe hike.
-The small scree models were not really noted for their water resistance, though the Mountain Hardwear Scree fared the best out of all them.
+The small scree models were not really noted for their water resistance.
 The softshell-like material on the Rab Scree held water out for a time, but eventually soaked through, and the jersey-knit Outdoor Research Ultra Trail wet through as fast as a paper towel.
 Apparently that one was designed for an Abu Dhabi adventure race team, where the main culprits are sand and more sand, as opposed to even a drop of water.